 “You can’t park here, either!” he says impatiently.

 “I thought you were pointing to down here.”
 I say.
 “I’m just waiting for someone who will be right out-”

 “Well, you can’t stay here.
 Why don’t you just drive slowly around the lot until they get outside?
-It’s a big circle” He makes a circle in the air with his finger, his breath in the freezing weather, coming out of his mouth and nostrils like a dragon.
+It’s a big circle” He makes a circle in the air with his finger, his breath coming out of his mouth and nostrils like a dragon.

 “We ready?”
 I ask.
 “Finally?”
 Yes’s all around.
-I crank up the tunes, some vintage Deep Purple ‘Burn’- and we head out towards the highway.
+I crank up the tunes, some vintage Deep Purple ‘Burn’- and were heading out towards the highway.
 We got nothin’ to lose at all.

-We drive back through Bridgeport, and after a while I decide to see what’s doin’ with Mr. Christian.
-I adjust the mirror subtly, and suddenly I’m looking at a stone-cold freakin’ fox!
+We drive back through Bridgeport, and after a couple of minutes I decide to see what’s doin’ with Mr. Christian.
+At the next light I adjust the mirror subtly, and suddenly I’m looking at a stone-cold freakin’ fox!
 Dark blonde hair past his shoulders and sparkling baby blue eyes.
 Arresting! (no pun intended) Darla’s yapping something back there, and he smiles: I swear I hear Angels.
 Beautiful straight teeth, he’s gorgeous!
 As ’Man On The Silver Mountain’ begins, he starts nodding his head with the beat.
 Come down with fire…lift my spirit higher…..day-am!!
-Finn doesn’t even have to pay for our import cassettes- this one’s on me.
+Finn might not even have to pay for our import cassettes- this one’s on me.
 Then: a skirmish!
 Finn jerks the steering wheel, bringing me back to earth.
 “Whoaaah! he yells.I almost ran straight into a snowbank!
 My heart beats a mile a minute, partly because I’m scared, partly because I’m also relieved, but mostly because of the vision in the back seat that almost caused me to wreck my car!